 I knew right away what this pup’s AKC name would be.
 Tairis Daydream Believer –who will go by the nickname Bee.
 Bee is short for Believer.
 There is also the fact that little Bee goes from nipple to nipple for milk like a bee feeds from multiple flowers.

 So I have this singleton puppy called Bee, born September 23rd, 2021.
 She is adorable.
 It would be very hard not to keep her.
 Unless something unexpected happens, little Bee will be part of my Tairis Collie family for life.

 Special thanks to Cheryl Kobularcik, the breeder and owner of Landon, sire of Bee.
 Cheryl took great care of Willa, and got her bred to Landon.
 Cheryl may be a co-owner on Bee if she turns out as pretty as I expect.
 Landon has sired some gorgeous collies, and I think Bee will be another one.

 Some people say breeders do this for the money.
 A breeder trying to do this right will tell you that nothing could be further from the truth.

-Sometimes I have big litters, and sometimes I have none.
-The sum total of collies I have produced in 2021 is – ONE.
-Hopefully, little Bee will be a great one!
+Some years I have big litters, and sometimes I have none.
+I always breed with the goal of producing outstanding collies Hopefully, little Bee will be a great one!